 Precepted clinical course provides students with an opportunity to mature into the baccalaureate nursing role in a leadership and public/community health setting.
-Students will meet individualized objectives established in the practicum seminar course.
-Admission to the Nursing Program is required.
+Students will meet individualized objectives established in the Public/Community Health Clinical Experience Seminar course.
+Admission to the Nursing Program required.
+The Department of Nursing reserves the right to remove students from the course who do not meet the course requirements and prerequisites.

-Pre-Requisites: (NURS_410) Course Frequency: Fall: All Years Spring: All Years Summer: N/A
+Pre-Requisites: ((NURS_410)) Course Frequency: Fall: All Years Spring: All Years Summer: N/A